Fred Sexton

 Fred Sexton (June 3, 1907 – September 11, 1995) was an American artist and creator of the Maltese Falcon statuette prop for the 1941 Warner Bros. film production, The Maltese Falcon.

 During the 1930s and 1940s, Sexton was championed by Los Angeles Times Art Critic Arthur Millier, and his work was collected by Los Angeles-area art collectors including actor Edward G. Robinson and movie director John Huston.

-Sexton also taught art and headed the Art Students League in Los Angeles between 1949 and 1953.
+Sexton also taught and led the Art Students League of Los Angeles between 1949 and 1953.

+Early life

+Fred Rafael Sexton was born on June 3, 1907, in Goldfield, Nevada, to parents Pauline Magdalena (née Jaffe) and Jeremiah "Jerry" Sexton.
+He was of Irish, Jewish, and Italian descent.
+Sexton completed his first painting while still an adolescent.